Neuromuscular Disorders

 11. Hahn AF, Bolton CF, Zochodne D, Feasby TE.
 Intravenous immunoglobulin treatment in chronic inflammatory demyelinating polyneuropathy: a double-blind, placebo-controlled, cross-over study.
 Brain.
 1996;119(pt 4):1067-1077 12.
 Dyck PJ, Litchy WJ, Kratz KM, et al. A plasma exchange versus immune globulin infusion trial in chronic inflammatory demyelinating polyradiculoneuropathy.
 Ann Neurol.
 1994;36:838-845.

-If you have been diagnosed with CIDP and your physician recommends IVIG therapy, you will receive IVIG therapy on regular basis.
-The infusion is usually given intravenously, which means through a needle directly into a vein at a doctors office, hospital, or infusion center.
+If you have been diagnosed with CIDP and your physician recommends IVIG therapy, you will receive IVIG therapy on a regular basis.
+The infusion is usually given intravenously, which means through a needle directly into a vein at a doctor’s office, hospital, or infusion center.
 You may also be able to arrange to have your infusion at home.

 Tolerability of IVIG is usually very good and adverse reactions are usually minor.
 The most common side effects are headache, nausea, chills, flushing, myalgia, hypotension, hypertension, chest discomfort, and fatigue.
 Infrequent adverse reactions include thromboembolic events, skin reactions, aseptic meningitis, renal tubular necrosis, and severe anaphylactic reaction.